ElinLiu0/EQual-DB/README.md

   - 2022/2/24:
     - Redefining the DataRecover Function Authority Limit,both the user got Admin and sudo can do Recover Operation,yet can not.
     - Remakig Bin File
+    - Fixing the SaveCache function -> ouput to xls format error,replace as .xlsx